AlexSolorzano/Student_Directory_Gui/README.md

 # Student_Directory_Gui
-Allows users to input and stores student objects on a file using a GUI
+Allows users to input and store student objects on a file using a GUI